HindrikStegenga/Shard/README.md

 Shard is an Archetype-based Entity Component System implemented in Rust.

 # Features
+- Systems are (currently) implicit.
 - Supports no_std environments.
 (Requires alloc however)
 - Up to 14 components per entity.
 - Up to 65K archetypes.
 - Up to 16.7 million entities.
 - Dependency free.
 - (Mostly) unit tested.

+# Usage

+1. Implement Component trait for types which you wish to use as components.
+2. Create a Registry.
+3. Use the Registry to construct entities.
+4. Add or remove components from entities.
+5. Iterate over entities matching certain subsets of components.

 # TODO:
 - Query support